Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - receiptAddress(Address which will recieve NFT)
 - price(price of drop)
 - flowPayment(flow payment vault)
-  Only Whitelisted Address can create Drops and Purchase NFTs with Drops.

 ## Instruction of Remove Drop

 We can remove old drops using this function.
 Those drops date should be ended and we can't delete active drops.
 To delete drop we have to give the following fields:
 - dropId

 ### Deployment Contract on Emulator